 "A Christmas Carol" is a book that spreads the concept of "Generous Sharing" Christmas, profoundly changing the status and value of modern Christmas in British society.
 The rich but stingy Scrooge is visited by three Christmas elves on Christmas Eve.

-Under the leadership of the elves, he saw his poor but happy past, the present when his staff could not afford gifts but were happy, and the aging and lonely future of himself.
+Under the leadership of the elves, he saw his poor but happy past, the present when his staff could not afford gifts but were happy, and his aging and lonely future of himself.
 He realized that Shibina was happier.

 The language of this classic is simple and fluent, which is very suitable for improving English reading.
 It was also because of the influence of this book that people began to take turkey as the main meat for Christmas dinners.